-Strategy for sustainable and circular textiles2 - EU Circular Economy Action Plan - "Make fast Fashion go out of Fashion" - Microplastic pollution - Textile waste and destruction of unsold products - 2023: Increased producer responsibility - 2024: The minimum requirements shall be drawn up - 2030: Textile products have a long lifespan, are recyclable, and manufactured under ethical conditions Chemical Strategy for Sustainability8 - Ban the most harmful chemicals in consumer products according to REACH - + Phase out PFAS in the EU, unless their use is essential - Pay attention to the cocktail effect of chemicals - Establish a simpler "one substance, one assessment" process for assessing the risks and hazards of chemicals Deforestation strategy5 "... all relevant companies will have to conduct strict due diligence if they place on the EU market, or export from itpalm oil, (...), timber and rubber as well as derived products (such as beef, furniture, or chocolate).
-Traders must prove that the products were produced on land that has not been subject to deforestation after 31/12-20^{-st} - EU The Digital Product Passport Breaking Down the Digital Product Passport
+Strategy for sustainable and circular textiles - · EU Circular Economy Action Plan - "Make fast Fashion go out of Fashion" - Microplastic pollution - Textile waste and destruction of unsold products - 2023: Increased producer responsibility - 2024: The minimum requirements shall be drawn up - 2030: Textile products have a long lifespan, are recyclable, and manufactured under ethical conditions Chemical Strategy for Sustainability - Ban the most harmful chemicals in consumer products according to REACH - ÷ Phase out PFAS in the EU, unless their use is essential - Pay attention to the cocktail effect of chemicals - Establish a simpler "one substance, one assessment" process for assessing the risks and hazards of chemicals Deforestation strategy Climate neutral 2050 - European Green Deal adopted in 2020 - Ambitious goal for the EU to be climate neutral by 2050 - Legally binding cf., the Climate Act "... all relevant companies will have to conduct strict due diligence if they place on the EU market, or export from it: palm oil, (...), timber and rubber as well as derived products (such as beef, furniture, or chocolate).
+Traders must prove that the products were produced on land that has not been subject to deforestation after 31/12-20"5 - EU